 The process of refining and detailing the residential component of the regional land use plan and the resulting housing plan element will be documented in a Commission planning report.
 The planning report will summarize the housing inventory and analysis findings; present the underlying plan objectives and standards; and describe the plan and related plan implementation recommendations.
+The report is anticipated to be adopted by the Commission and published in 2013.

 SEWRPC

 USDOT WisDOT (tax levy) Total

-80% 6% 14% 100%
+80% 7% 13% 100%

-\$400,000 \$29,690 \$70,310 \$500,000
+\$552,000 \$45,000 \$93,000 \$690,000

-(\$50,000 of the USDOT funds represents STP-M 2011 carryover funding; \$12,500 of the SEWRPC tax levy funding represents a 20 percent match on the carryover funds)
+(\$50,000 of the USDOT funds represents STP-M 2012 carryover funding; \$12,500 of the SEWRPC tax levy funding represents a 20 percent match on the carryover funds; \$75,000 of the USDOT funds represents 2013 PL Discretionary funding; \$18,750 of the SEWRPC tax levy funding represents a 20 percent match on the PL Discretionary funds.)